 PCR Testing for Lyme Disease in Horses

-Californian Lyme disease researchers, Imai, et al (2011), also looked at two cases of Lyme disease in horses with vision problems.
+Californian Lyme disease researchers looked at cases of Lyme disease in horses with vision problems.
 These cases were chronic and associated with progressive neurological disease in the animals, one of whom was diagnosed with meningoradiculoneuritis.
-PCR testing was used to diagnose the condition in one of the horses, testing fluid from the inflamed tissues including the spinal cord, muscle, and joint capsule.
-A specific strain of Borrelia burgdorferi (297) was sequenced, and this matched a previous cases of neuroborreliosis in a human patient.
-Once diagnosis was made the horses were able to be treated with antibiotics but for some animals this comes too late and long-lasting damage is done to the eyes and other tissues.
+PCR testing was used to diagnose the condition in the horses, testing fluid from the inflamed tissues including the spinal cord, muscle, and joint capsule.
+A specific strain of Borrelia burgdorferi (297) was sequenced, and this matched a previous cases of neuroborreliosis in a human patient

 Other Symptoms of Lyme Disease in Horses